chakravarthi96/Activity_Recognition_from_Single_Chest_Mounted_Accelerometer/README.md

 Modelling uncalibrated accelerometer data are collected from 15 participantes performing 7 activities.
 The dataset provides challenges for identification and authentication of people using motion patterns.

+# Setup
+To setup the whole project just clone repo and run the following command

+    bash setup.sh

 # Files

 **HELPER FOLDER** contains the following python files.